kercre123/wire-prod-pod/README.md

 wget -O - https://wire.my.to/setup-wire-pod.sh | bash
 ```

 4. Once that has completed, go to the URL it tells you to go to in a browser and click on `Set up wire-pod (API keys, STT service, etc)`.
-From there, do the instructions it tells you to do.
+From there, follow the instructions.
 It should then be set up.

-If it is not working, try opening a terminal and running:

-`sudo systemctl start avahi-daemon`

-If it works after that, run:

-`sudo systemctl enable avahi-daemon`

 ## Updating